 We use ecological principles to develop insect pest management strategies with the objective of building well-rounded IPM programs.
-My lab’s research interests include insect ecology, plant-insect interactions, and developing sustainable pest management practices.
+My lab’s research interests include plant-insect interactions, biological control, and developing sustainable plant and pest management practices.
 We approach these by investigating immediate pest control strategies, longer-term ecological tactics, and determining how these will change under future habitats and environmental conditions.
-Ultimately, sharing the results of this work through various outlets of my Extension program is how we aim to support and advance the turf and ornamental industries in Florida and the Southeastern U.S.

 We translate the results of our research into application and digestible forms through various outlets of my Extension program in an effort to support and advance the turf and ornamental industries in Florida, the Southeastern U.S., and beyond.

 Keep me updated on pests and lawn biodiversity please.